Life Insurance with HIV/AIDS.

 Of the 14 different rate classes an individual might be able to qualify for, you’re probably not going to be able to qualify for any of the “top 10”.
-That said however, this doesn’t automatically mean that your life insurance policy is going to be outrageously expensive, it just means that you’re probably going to have to spend more for your insurance than an average individual who hasn’t been diagnosed with a serious pre-existing medical condition such as HIV.
+That said, however, this doesn’t automatically mean that your life insurance policy is going to be outrageously expensive, it just means that you’re probably going to have to spend more for your insurance than an average individual who hasn’t been diagnosed with a serious pre-existing medical condition such as HIV.

 What can I do to help ensure that I get the “best life insurance” for me?

-There are basically three things that you can do to make sure that you increase your chances at being able to find the best life insurance policy that you can qualify for.
+There are three things that you can do to make sure that you increase your chances of being able to find the best life insurance policy that you can qualify for.
 The first thing that you can do is make sure that you choose to work with a life insurance agent that fully understands your condition and knows what a life insurance underwriter will be looking for when making their decision about your application.

 The second thing…

-That you’re going to want to do is make sure that the agent that you choose to work with has access to dozens of different life insurance companies.
+That you’re going to want to do is make sure that the agent that you choose to work with has access to dozens of different top-rated life insurance companies.
 After all, even the best life insurance agent in the country isn’t going to be all that great for you if he or she doesn’t have access to the policies or companies that are going to be the most “lenient” towards individuals who have been diagnosed with or tested positive for HIV.